kjappelbaum/ml_molsim/README.md

 conda activate molsim2021
 ```

-After this you can  open the jupyter notebook
+After this you can start Jupyter Lab and select the `molsim_ml.ipynb` file from the file browser.

 ```(bash)
-jupyter notebook molsim_ml.ipynb
+jupyter lab
 ```

 ### Use it on Google Colab

 ![Screenshot of the Colab environment](_static/colab.png)

-Here, you can use relatively powerful computing resources from Google for free
+Here, you can use relatively powerful computing resources (like [GPUs](https://en.wikipedia.org/wiki/Graphics_processing_unit) and [TPUs](https://en.wikipedia.org/wiki/Tensor_Processing_Unit)) from Google for free.
-(like GPUs and TPUs).
-Click the "Open in Colab" button on the top and run the first three cells to
+Click the "Open in Colab" button on the top, then make a copy of the notebook into your Google Drive, and run the first three cells to
 install the dependencies.
 Then you should be able to use the notebook in Colab.